Richard E. Bush

-Richard Earl Bush (December 23, 1924 - June 7, 2004) was a United States Marine corporal who received the Medal of Honor as a corporal for heroism on Okinawa during World War II.
+Richard Earl Bush (December 23, 1924 - June 7, 2004) was a United States Marine corporal who received the Medal of Honor for heroism on Okinawa during World War II.
 On April 16, 1945, Cpl.
 Bush placed himself on a thrown enemy grenade, absorbing the force of the explosion, saving the lives of his fellow Marines and corpsmen.
 In World War II, twenty-seven Marines similarly used their bodies against thrown enemy grenades in order to save their comrades' lives.
 Four of these Marines survived and were awarded the Medal of Honor — Richard Bush, Jacklyn H. Lucas, Carlton R. Rouh, and Richard K. Sorenson.

 Early life

 Bush was born in Glasgow, Kentucky, on December 23, 1924.
 He worked for his father as a tractor driver on a tobacco farm and completed one year of high school.